istio/istio.io/content/docs/tasks/traffic-management/ingress/index.md

 #### Determining the ingress IP when using a node port

+Follow the instructions in this subsection only if the commands in the previous section did not manage to detect the ingress IP.
 Determining the ingress IP depends on the cluster provider.

 1.  _GKE:_